 Stephen Coan – Team Leader: A resident of Collingswood since 2003.
-He studied and was certified by Longwood Gardens as a Level 2 Horticulturist & Landscape Designer and is owner of Stephen Coan, LLC located in Collingswood doing Ecological Landscape Design, Horticulture, Installations, & Consulting.
-His garden, Ferret Hollow Gardens, has been on numerous garden tours and is one of the Habitat Demonstration Gardens.
-It is a Certified Wildlife Habitat through the NWF and a Certified Pollinator Habitat through the Xerces Society.
+He studied and was certified by Longwood Gardens in Landscape Design & as a Level 3 Horticulturist studying over 1,800 plants.
+He is the owner of Stephen Coan, LLC Nature Inspired Gardens that is located in Collingswood doing Ecological Landscape Design, Horticulture, Installations, & Consulting.
+The award winning gardens that he has created have been on numerous garden tours, many of which are Habitat Demonstration Gardens.
+His garden, Ferret Hollow Gardens, is a Certified Wildlife Habitat through the NWF and a Certified Pollinator Habitat through the Xerces Society.

 Lindsay Ifill – Lindsay lives in Collingswood with her husband, dog, and daughter, Mae.
 Their house on Stokes Ave. is a Certified Wildlife Habitat.
 Lindsay started in journalism, and now does branding, WordPress development and more as Darn Good.
 She’s on the Collingswood Green Team, and blogs about native plants, sustainability and raising a nature-lover at WildRootsNJ.com.

 Kate Delaney – Kate is a writer, teacher, organic gardener and herbal remedy maker.
 She lives in Collingswood with her husband, Seth, daughter, Samara, son, Felix and black cat, Potato Chip.
 A resident for 11 years now, she looks forward to bringing organic wildlife habitat gardens to all our schools.